shukriadams/guides/private-vpn.md

 Your vps should have

-- 1 or more corec
+- 1 or more core
 - 512 megs or more of RAM
 - plenty of bandwidth
 - disk space doesn't matter too much
 - ubuntu 18.04

-- Note : this installation doesn't seem to work on OpenVZ/linux containers.
+Note : this installation doesn't seem to work on OpenVZ/linux containers, you should have a KVM or run directly on the metal.

 ssh into box